 Fun and Whimsy with a Colonial Style Home

-Just like the house in the movie Hocus Pocus (shown below), you can transform your colonial style home into something fun and whimsical on Halloween night.
+Just like the house in the movie Hocus Pocus, you can transform your colonial-style home into something fun and whimsical on Halloween night.
 Flickering lamps with bat images on the windows seem like a lot of fun.
-Line up the pathway with pumpkins, then position a huge smiling jack-o-lantern at the front door.
+Line up the pathway with pumpkins, then position a giant smiling jack-o-lantern at the front door.
 How about matching Halloween lanterns with spider etchings on the fence columns and cut-out black owls on the fence spikes?

 Up the Spooky and Mysterious in a Victorian Design